 There are four designated spaces for disabled drivers next to the visitor centre.
 You can drop off outside the main entrance.
 The main donate and display car park is located 160 metres from the visitor centre via a tarmac surface.
 Access to the centre is via a bridge, steps and gravelled footpath or via the road.

 The toilets are located next to the Visitor Centre.
 Baby changing facilities are also located in the accessible toilet.
-There is also one accessible toilet located near to the car park.
+There is also one basic toilet located near to the car park.

 There are two entrances to the centre.
 Both provide access to the main area.
 The front entrance comprises a permanent ramp to one single inward opening door (not automatic), approximately 1600mm wide and the rear entrance comprises level access through one single outward opening door (not automatic), approximately 1000mm wide.

 The centre is on two levels with internal ramps and steps.
 The central space is open-plan and you can access the café, shop and information desk via permanent ramps.
 The surface is a wooden flooring (which can be uneven in places).
 The gallery (and extra seating) is accessed via 20 steps.
 The surface is carpet.
 Seating is available in the café and gallery.